 Return pot used to sear meatballs to medium heat and add 2 tsp. olive oil and shallot.
 Stir often until translucent, 30-60 seconds.

 Add remaining Italian seasoning, chicken base, and 4 cups water.
 Increase heat to medium-high, bring to a simmer, and cook, 5 minutes.

 While soup simmers, bake ciabatta.

 Bake Ciabatta and Finish Soup

 Place ciabatta on prepared baking sheet.
 Top with ½ tsp. olive oil and remaining Parmesan (reserve a pinch for garnish).
 Bake until golden brown, 10-12 minutes.

 While ciabatta bakes, add pasta, kale, meatballs, and a pinch of salt and pepper to soup.
 Combine remaining cornstarch with 1 tsp. water and stir into soup.

-Return soup to a simmer and cook until pasta is tender and meatballs reach a minimum internal temperature of 160 degrees, 8-10 minutes.
+Return to a simmer and cook until pasta is tender and meatballs reach a minimum internal temperature of 160 degrees, 8-10 minutes.